Are you considering a Tour de France cycling tour for 2024?

 4.4 Larger numbers brings benefits for our clients

 Every year we bring more than 500 clients to the Tour de France.
-We can do this because we’re Premium Operators and because our knowledge and planning means we can flex our team to ensure we still deliver the highest quality, unique experiences.
+We can do this because we’re diamond level Approved Operators and because our knowledge and planning means we can flex our team to ensure we still deliver the highest quality, unique experiences.

-One of the reasons that it’s good for our clients that we have lots of clients, is that it means we can afford that Premium Operator access that provides the unique experiences.
+One of the reasons that it’s good for our clients that we have lots of clients, is that it means we can afford that diamond level operator access that provides the unique experiences.
 We can also justify services that other operators with less clients can offer.
 For example we can have more guides on the road with different speed riding groups.
 Or if we know we have a group of Spanish cyclists we’ll make sure we have a Spanish host.

 We have more staff so we can be more flexible, for example if someone wants to spectate instead of ride or ride a longer or shorter route.

 Finally, our clients tell us that they love the opportunity we provide them to meet other cycling fans from all over the world during their trip.
 The diversity of the countries our clients have come from makes for lots of interesting conversations and sometimes even lifelong new friends!

 4.5 Based in the UK

 We’re based in the UK, with an office in France and Ireland, and have all the necessary licences to operate in France, which many of our clients find reassuring.

 We offer ABTA bonding too, just in case things go wrong.
 For example our clients won’t lose their money if the event doesn’t take place for some reason.